hjwp/www.obeythetestinggoat.com/content/testing-docker-with-pytest.md

 And now imagine all the time we'd have had to spend rewriting mocks, if we'd decided to have isolated tests as well.

-# The pros & cons of the "integrated-tests-only" workflow

-#### Pros:

-* Allowed us to experiment freely with an API that was new to us, and get feedback on whether it was *really* working
-* Allowed us to refactor code freely, extracting helper functions etc, without needing to rewrite mocky unit tests

-#### Cons:

-* Being end-to-end tests, they ran much slower than unit tests would - on the order of seconds, and later, a minute or two, once we grew from three or four tests to a dozen or two

-* Being integrated tests, they're not designed to run on a development machine.
-Instead, each code change means pushing updated source up to the server using ansible, restarting the control webapp, and then re-running the tests in an SSH session.

-* Because the tests call across a web API, the code being tested runs in a different process to the test code, meaning tracebacks aren't integrated into your test results.
-Instead, you have to tail a logfile, and make sure you have logging set up appropriately

 ## Aside: py.test observations

-One Py.test selling point is "less boilerplate".
+One py.test selling point is "less boilerplate".
 Notice that none of these tests are methods in a class, and there's no self variable.
-On top of that, we ust use `assert` keywords, no complicated remembering of `self.assertIn`, `self.assertIsNotNone`,  and so on.
+On top of that, we just use `assert` keywords, no complicated remembering of `self.assertIn`, `self.assertIsNotNone`,  and so on.
+Absolutely loving that.

 ### py.test fixtures